arcsecond-io/arcsecond-io.github.io/docs/portals/index.md

 ## Portals specific features

+First, **Arcsecond's Observatory Portals offer to all its members the same coverage of the astronomical observations'
+lifecycle: Explore, Plan, Observe, Store, Distribute**.

-In addition to the Astronomer's Domain (Night Explorer with Night Plans and Night Logs, Datasets and Data Storage, as well as Data Packages), Observatory Portals offer the following:
+In addition, Arcsecond's Observatory Portals offer the following:

 - **An unlimited number of members, at no additional charge**, with an easy-to-manage 5-levels permission scheme to easily control who is doing what, and has access to what.
+- The possibility to easily share data with the public, with a customizable public page,
 - An Observatory Schedule, to manage what is happening in your Observatory over time.
-The schedule can be customized between a standard calendar mode, a telescopes timeline or an observers timeline.
-It includes sophisticated recurring events.
+The schedule can be customized between a standard calendar mode, a telescopes timeline or an observers timeline, including recurring events.
 - 100GB of free Data Storage to start with Finding Charts & Data Previews (instead of 50GB for astronomers).
-- A customizable public page.
 - A dedicated subdomain, under the Arcsecond umbrella.

 ## Important notes

-If you need a dedicated cloud infrastructure for your portal, <a href="mailto:team@arcsecond.io" target="_blank">contact us</a>.
+If you want Arcsecond to setup a dedicated cloud infrastructure specifically for your portal, <a href="mailto:team@arcsecond.io" target="_blank">contact us</a>.

 Likewise, data are stored in the U.S. by default.
 But if you need or prefer a default storage in another region, we will be happy to set it up for you.